 In the evening, make your way to Kyoto's most famous geisha district Gion.
 The district has a high concentration of traditional wooden merchant houses that function today as shops, teahouses, and restaurants.

 In the morning, you will meet our English-speaking guide for a three-hour small group tour of Nishiki Market, also known as 'Kyoto's Kitchen'.
 At a few stops, you will sample specialty products and learn more about Japanese ingredients and how they are used in Japanese cuisine.
-After your market exploration, you will walk to a nearby restaurant and have a course lunch.
+After your market exploration, you will walk to a nearby restaurant and have lunch.